Side effects & safety info

-Do not take Otezla® (apremilast) if you are allergic to apremilast or to any of the ingredients in Otezla.
+You must not take Otezla if you are allergic to apremilast or to any of the ingredients in Otezla.

-Some patients taking Otezla reported depression.
-Before starting Otezla, tell your doctor if you have had feelings of depression, suicidal thoughts, or suicidal behavior.
-After starting Otezla, tell your doctor if any of these symptoms, or other mood changes, develop or worsen.
+Otezla is associated with an increase in depression.
+In clinical studies, some patients reported depression, or suicidal behavior while taking Otezla.
+Some patients stopped taking Otezla due to depression.
+Before starting Otezla, tell your doctor if you have had feelings of depression, or suicidal thoughts or behavior.
+Be sure to tell your doctor if any of these symptoms or other mood changes develop or worsen during treatment with Otezla.

 Some patients taking Otezla lost body weight.
 Your doctor should monitor your weight regularly.
 If unexplained or significant weight loss occurs, your doctor will decide if you should continue taking Otezla.

-In clinical studies, the most common side effects of Otezla were diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
+The most common side effects of Otezla were diarrhea, nausea, and headache.